cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 since each individual hash function evaluation is indistinguishable from a random function.

-Our construction at {{xof-fixed-key-aes128}} implements a correlation-robust hash function using fixed-key AES.
+XofFixedKeyAes128 in {{xof-fixed-key-aes128}} implements a correlation-robust
+hash function using fixed-key AES.
 For security, it assumes that AES with a fixed key can be modeled as a random permutation {{GKWY20}}.
 Additionally, we use a different AES key for every client, which in the ideal cipher model leads